jinahya/bit-io/README.md

 new FileInput(java.io.RandomAccessFile);
 new StreamInput(java.io.InputStream);
 ````
-Those constructors don't check arguments which means you can lazily instantiate and set them.
+Constructors of these classes don't check arguments which means you can lazily instantiate and set them.
 ```java
 final InputStream stream = openFile();